xonixx/makesure/README.md

 ## Installation

-Since `makesure` is a tiny utility represented by a single file, the recommended installation strategy is to keep it local to a project where it's used.
-Not only this eliminates the need for repetitive installation for every programmer but also allows using separate `makesure` version per project and update only as needed.
+Since `makesure` is a tiny utility represented by a single file, the recommended installation strategy is to keep it local to a project where it's used (this means in code repository).
+Not only this eliminates the need for repetitive installation for every programmer, but also allows using separate `makesure` version per project and update only as needed.

 ```shell
 wget "https://raw.githubusercontent.com/xonixx/makesure/main/makesure_stable?token=$(date +%s)" -Omakesure && \